A Beginners Guide Trading Cryptocurrency

-- The cryptocurrency market is insanely volatile here in 2017.
-You can make a fortune in a moment and lose it in the next whether you trade BitCoin, another coin, or the GBTC Bitcoin trust.
+- The cryptocurrency market is insanely volatile.
+You can make a fortune in a moment and lose it in the next whether you trade Bitcoin, another coin, or the GBTC Bitcoin trust.
 Consider mitigating risks, hedging, and not “going long” with all your investable funds.
-TIP: If you trade only the top 3 or so coins (that is Bitcoin, Ethereum, and Litecoin), or GBTC, then the chances of losing everything overnight are slim (not impossible, but slim).
-Other cryptocurrencies are more risky (but can offer quick gains on a good day).
+TIP: If you trade only the top coins by market cap (that is coins like Bitcoin and Ethereum), or GBTC, then the chances of losing everything overnight are slim (not impossible, but slim).
+Other cryptocurrencies are riskier (but can offer quick gains on a good day).

 What You Need to Know to Start Trading Cryptocurrency